KHAAdotPK/CBOW/DOCUMENTS/NegativeSampling.md

  *               The pair object should have methods getLeft() and getRight() that return arrays of context words.
  *             - This is positive sample
  *
  * @param n - The number of negative samples to generate.
-Defaults to the size of the skip-gram window (SKIP_GRAM_WINDOW_SIZE).
+Defaults to the size of the skip-gram window (CBOW_NEGATIVE_SAMPLE_SIZE).
  *          - Typically, a small number of negative samples (5-20 per positive sample) are selected to avoid too many unnecessary computations
  *
  * @throws ala_exception - Throws this exception in case of memory allocation errors (`std::bad_alloc`)